Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 lady wearing real natural Senegalese twists

-This style doesn’t need any hair extension.
+This style doesn’t need any hair extensions.
 You only need your neat and well-prepped natural hair to achieve it.
+Also, natural Senegalese twists come in different types, such as two-strand twists, three-strand twists, etc.

 lady wearing natural Senegalese twists

-You can do this yourself or go to a hairstylist who’ll divide your hair into sections and wrap each strand firmly around themselves.
+The beauty of this style is that they’re easy to maintain.
+You can achieve them yourself or go to a hairstylist who’ll divide your hair into sections and wrap each strand firmly around themselves.

-Senegalese twists come in different types.
-But how you style and manipulate them will always set you apart from the crowd.
+Senegalese twists come in different types, and how you style and manipulate them will always set you apart from the crowd.

 lady wearing tiny Senegalese braids in updo style

-If you don’t want your twists to go all the way to the back, manipulate them into updos, crowns, doughnuts, or however you want.
-And don’t forget to add your hair accessories like gold cuffs, cowries, beads, scrunchies, rubber bands, headbands, etc.
+If you don’t want your twists to go all the way to the back, manipulate them into updos or buns, or adorn them with hair accessories like gold cuffs, cowries, beads, scrunchies, rubber bands, headbands, etc. They accentuate your hairdo, making you look more beautiful with minimal effort.

 pretty lady wearing long black Senegalese braids